Should I build a Tesla coil for a Science Fair?

-What's the best way to improve efficiency and increase arc length?
+What are some methods to improve efficiency and increase arc length?

 Replacing a static spark gap with a rotary spark gap can increase arc length around 20%.
 Use a variac to increase NST supply voltage to 140V / 240V.
 Move the primary coil closer to the secondary coil (unless you see racing arcs on the secondary coil).
 Increase the size of the top load.